-Harrison Bay is located on the largest open water area of Chickamauga Lake.
+Harrison Bay State Park is located on the largest open water area of Chickamauga Lake.
 Shorebirds, wintering waterfowl, osprey, and bald eagles are frequently seen.
 A bald eagle nest is located on the golf course and is the site for the “Eagle Cam” for Tennessee State Parks.
 One hundred thirty species of birds have been observed.
-For more nearby birding locations, VIEW FLYER.
+For more nearby birding locations, view flyer.